takugian/quick-tutorials-with-aws/dynamodb/dynamojavasdk/README.md

 # dynamojavasdk

-This project creates:
-- A DynamoDB table;
+This project creates a DynamoDB table for an integration with Java SDK.

 ## Helpful links